mohsinulhaq/react-popper-tooltip/README.md

 ## Styling

 With **react-popper-tooltip**, you can use CSS, LESS, SASS, or any CSS-in-JS library you're already using in your project.
-However, we supply a minimal CSS-file file you can use for a quick start or as a reference to create your styles.
+However, we do provide a minimal CSS-file file you can use for a quick start or as a reference to create your own tooltip styles.

-Use `import 'react-popper-tooltip/src/styles.css';` to import it into your project.
+Import `react-popper-tooltip/dist/styles.css` to import it into your project.
 Add classes `tooltip-container` and `tooltip-arrow` to the tooltip container and arrow element accordingly.

-When the tooltip is displayed, **react-popper-tooltip** adds some attributes to the tooltip container.
-You can use them in your CSS in specific scenatios.
+While the tooltip is being displayed, you have access to some attributes on the tooltip container.
+You can use them in your CSS in specific scenarios.

 - `data-popper-placement`: contains the current tooltip placement.
-You can use it to properly offset and display the arrow element (i.e., if the tooltip is displayed on the right, the arrow should point to the left and vice versa).
+You can use it to properly offset and display the arrow element (e.g., if the tooltip is displayed on the right, the arrow should point to the left and vice versa).

 - `data-popper-reference-hidden`: set to true when the trigger element is fully clipped and hidden from view, which causes the tooltip to appear to be attached to nothing.
 Set to false otherwise.